Jakav-N/Jakav-N.github.io/README.md

 # Jakav-N.github.io
 Personal website, for various things
-It has focus on AP Human Geography
+It has AP Human Geography stuff, but focus is currently on TuFlow development